lrshsl/exas/docs/how_functions_work.md

             { true },

         .. other? {
-            comptime-error TypeMismatch other " is not an unsigned number", false
+            comptime-error typeMismatch other " is not an unsigned number", false
         },
     }